The Button that's Worth $20,000 per Month

 We've got an FAQ module.
 This allows us to integrate questions triggering the chatbot into their primary documentation and support websites.
 This might be the first entry point of engagement for some of their users, resulting in more people using their chatbot, resulting in less people creating support tickets.
 Let's illustrate with an example.

-Admittedly it doesn't work as well on our chatbot because we have a questionnaire, but that's not a problem for Resolve.
-The point being of course to "trick" people into interacting with the chatbot, increasing trust in it, making more people use the AI chatbot more, resulting in less human support requests over time.
+The point being of course is to "trick" people into interacting with the chatbot, increasing trust in it, making more people use the AI chatbot, resulting in less human support requests over time.

 Actively market the AI chatbot